dronamk/spring-cloud-developer-errata/README.md

     spring.cloud.config.uri=http://localhost:8888
     ```

--   Registration URL is not required in the `registration-server`
+-   Registration URL is not required in the classpath `registration-server`
-    `application.properties`
+    `application.properties`, remove it.

 ## Config Server and Spring Cloud Bus